broadinstitute/dsp-appsec-infrastructure-apps/docs/src/docs/defectdojo_codedx.md

 - SDARQ: When a new service questionnaire is completed, it will trigger creation of a new project in DefectDojo with all data provided.

 - ZAP scans: Endpoints list to be scanned are found in endpoint list of ZAP scans.
-When scans results are generated they will be uploaded to an engagement in DefectDojo and project in Codedx.
+When scans results are generated they will be uploaded to a project in DefectDojo and project in Codedx.